 Kids Tablets to Buy (or Avoid)

 Tablets are great for keeping children entertained for hours, but you can't simply hand your new iPad off to Junior and hope for the best.
-If not monitored properly, your little one could accidentally skyrocket your iTunes bill, or stumble upon a minefield of inappropriate online content.
+If not monitored properly, your little one could accidentally buy a lot of expensive media and apps, or stumble upon a minefield of inappropriate online content.
 Fortunately, there are tons of kid-friendly tablets on the market that offer robust parental controls, age-appropriate apps and oftentimes a durable rubber frame that will survive your toddler's slippery hands.

 Some kids tablets offer the type of premium performance that mom and dad have come to expect, while others are best left in timeout.
 After playing with just about every children's slate out there, here are the ones you should buy and avoid.